Claiming Process

 3. Submit Claim Record to Services Australia

 Once invoices and line items have been submitted, the final part of the submission process is to post the Claim Record to Services Australia.
-This claim acts as the container for the batch and links together all associated invoice data.
+This Claim acts as the container for the batch and links together all associated invoice data.

 No additional user interaction is required.
 This step is triggered automatically as part of the Submit Claim quick action completed in Step 2.